pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 - For FrSkyD, only the RX number used during bind is cloned -> you can't use RX num anymore
 - For FrSkyX and FrSkyX2, RX number has to be adjusted on each model to match the original TX model

+### Sub_protocol EraseTX - *2*
+This subprotocol erases ALL the clone IDs which have been recorded.

+To erase ALL the clone information, select the sub_protocol EraseTX and execute a bind.

 ## HITEC - *39*
 Models: OPTIMA, MINIMA and MICRO receivers.